A great personal and professional development course for volunteer judicial roles.

 OPTION 2 – External Exam Only

-Note: It is a strict requirement for this course that you complete all assessment tasks in full within 28 days.
-If you require additional time you can submit a re-enrolment application ($100 re-enrolment fee if submitted within the first 3 months).
+Note: It is recommended for this course that you complete all assessment tasks in full within 28 days.
+Should you not complete within 3 months of enrolment, you will be required to pay a $100 re-enrolment fee.

-You will receive your certificate from Asset College by email within 1-2 weeks of completing your course.
+1. You will receive your certificate from Asset College by email within 2 weeks of completing your course.

-Your application will also be automatically sent to your State Member of Parliament (MP) for nomination of your appointment.
+3. Your application will also be automatically sent to your State Member of Parliament (MP) for nomination of your appointment.
 Your MP may contact you to arrange an interview before your nomination.

 The assessment process can take approximately 3 months.

 5. If there are any issues with your application, the Department of Justice and Attorney-General will let you know.
 Otherwise, they will write to you to let you know your application is approved.